Office of Residence Life and Housing

-We are all responsible for the maintenance and upkeep of the residence halls and apartments.
+Residents are all responsible for the maintenance and upkeep of the residence halls and apartments.
 A major problem in any residential community is the existence of theft and intentional and/or senseless destruction and finding ways to hold the person or persons accountable for their actions.
-All Common Area Damage charges are listed on our website.

-Section 1.01 All student damages will be normally assessed at replacement and overtime labor costs.
-The student will also be liable for appropriate disciplinary action.
-If a student wishes to dispute a bill for residence hall damage, they must do so in writing within 30 days of the date of the bill to the Office of Residence Life and Housing.
-If you know who is responsible for a theft or damage to any of the common areas or to any public area, you are responsible for reporting this information to the Office of Residence Life and Housing.
+Section 1.01 All damages will be normally assessed replacement and overtime labor costs.
+The student will also be liable for any appropriate disciplinary sanction.
+If a student wishes to dispute a bill for residence hall damage, they must do so in writing within 30 days of the date of the bill to Residence Life and Housing.
+Residents who know who is responsible for theft or damage to any common or public areas are responsible for reporting this information to Residence Life and Housing or UCCS Police.

-Section 1.02 Students who cause damage or engage in theft will be subject to both restitution and immediate disciplinary action.
-Students are responsible for public areas in all University-owned housing.
-When it cannot be determined which individuals are responsible for the damage or theft a charge for damages or theft will be distributed among all of the residents in the appropriate Village.
+Section 1.02 Students who cause damage or engage in theft will be subject to both restitution and immediate disciplinary sanction.
+Residents are responsible for public areas in all University-owned housing.
+When it cannot be determined which individuals are responsible for the damage or theft a charge for damages or theft will be distributed among all of the residents in the appropriate village or building.

 Article II.
 Guest and Visitation Policy

-Section 2.01 Day Guests: The student host must accompany his or her visitor at all times, and is responsible for the visitor's understanding and compliance with the Village's regulations.
+Section 2.01 Day Guests: The resident host must accompany his or her visitor at all times, and is responsible for the visitor's understanding and compliance with the village's regulations.

-Section 2.02 Overnight Guests: Student hosts will be held accountable for their guest's behavior.
+Section 2.02 Overnight Guests: Resident hosts will be held accountable for their guest's behavior.
 Guests are permitted to stay overnight under the following conditions:

-· All residents in the room have discussed their suite's standards about overnight guests, and there is a signed copy of their roommate agreement on file with their RA.
+• All residents in the room have discussed their room/suite's standards about overnight guests, and there is a signed copy of their roommate agreement on file with their RA.

-• The guest may stay overnight for three consecutive nights, but no more than twice a semester for the same guest.
+• The guest may stay overnight for no more than three consecutive nights, and no more than twice a semester for the same guest.

-Section 2.03 The guest is expected to comply with all Village regulations.
+Section 2.03 Every guest is expected to comply with all Residence Life and Housing policies.
 It is the host's responsibility to ensure that his or her guest is familiar with these regulations.
-Student hosts will be held accountable for their guest's behavior.
-The host must accompany their guest at all times in the Village.
+Hosts will be held accountable for their guest's behavior.
+The host must accompany his or her guest at all times in housing.

 Article III.
 Hall Sports Policy

-Section 3.01 Hall sports are prohibited in the Villages.
+Section 3.01 Hall sports are prohibited in the housing.
 Students involved in hall sports are liable for any injuries and all residents can be charged for any damage to the hallways.

-Section 3.02 Playing any type of game which poses risk of damage or injury in the hallways, lounges, student rooms, or common areas of the building, or in specified areas close to buildings, for example, hockey, golf, darts, water fights, and skate boarding is prohibited.
+Section 3.02 Playing any type of game which poses risk of damage or injury in the hallways, lounges, resident rooms, common areas of the building, or in specified areas close to buildings (e.g. hockey, golf, darts, water fights, skateboarding, etc.) is prohibited.